Brunson scores 43 as Knicks rally in 2nd half to beat slumping Bucks 122-109

 Middleton fell to the floor after New York’s Donte DiVincenzo inadvertently hit him in the face.
 As Middleton was lying on his stomach, Knicks center Isaiah Hartenstein fell after hitting a shot and landed on the Bucks forward’s back.

+“You just feel bad for him,” Rivers said.
+“The guy can’t catch a break.”

 Without Middleton on the floor, Brunson and the Knicks rallied.
-Brunson has averaged 37.2 points in five games against the Bucks this season.
-He had eight assists and six rebounds as well Sunday.
+He also had eight assists and six rebounds.

 DiVincenzo scored 26 points and Hartenstein added 18 points and 10 rebounds.
 Josh Hart had seven points, nine rebounds and nine assists.